hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 You just need to replace the path `./runtime/demodata/blob_storage_adapter_hierarchy.json` with a path to the file on your machine.

-This file should contain a json file with the attribute `structure`.
+This file should contain a json object with the attribute `structure`.
 The value of this attribute must contain a list of categories each with attributes `name`, `description`, and `substructure`.
 The latter must either itself contain a list of nested categories or be omitted.
 The nested categories correspond to a tree data structure.
-The optional boolean attribute `end_of_bucket` must be set to `True` for exactly one category for each branch of this tree, but not for the deepest category.
+The boolean attribute `end_of_bucket` (defaulting to `false`) must be set to `true` for exactly one category for each branch of this tree, but not for the deepest category.
 The json file is read only once, thus when changes to the structure are made in the json file, the Docker container of the blob storage adapter must be restarted to implement these changes.

 The S3 data model is flat, consisting only of buckets in which objects can be stored.
 There is no hierarchy of sub-buckets of sub-folders.
 Therefore, the hierarchy of the adapter is transferred to the bucket names and object keys by using delimiters.
 Hyphens `-` are used as delimiters in bucket names and slashes `/` are used as delimiters within object keys to mimic the paths to files in nested folders.
 Some tools for S3 blob storages can infer hierarchy in the user interface from object keys with such delimiters.

 The names for the categories should consist only of alphanumeric upper and lower case letters without spaces, because they are interpreted as parts of the bucket names and object keys.
 Since bucket names cannot contain uppercase letters, the category names are converted to lowercase when the corresponding bucket names are generated.
 When naming categories, note that bucket names must consist of a minimum of 3 and a maximum of 63 characters.

-Only those objects whose bucket name and object key match the hierarchy are available in the adapter.
-A sink is generated for each end node of the hierarchy, to which data can then be sent to be stored in the blob storage.
-Sending data twice over the same sink does not overwrite the contents of an object; instead, the timestamp (in second-by-second isoformat) is appended to the object key as a suffix, with an underscore `_` as a delimiter.
-Accordingly, object keys are expected to have such a suffix, otherwise no corresponding sink is added to the adapter.
+A generic sink is generated for each end node of the hierarchy.
+Using it will always create a new object, the creation timestamp is appended to the object key.
+E.g. the object key will be
+TODO: example _<TIMESTAMP>
+Vice-versa object keys are expected to have such a suffix to be available as sources via the adapter.

 ### Configuring the runtime

-The information required to access the blob storage is expected to be provided by the following environment variables:
+The blob storage adapter is configured by the following environment variables:

 * BLOB_STORAGE_ADAPTER_HIERARCHY_LOCATION
 * BLOB_STORAGE_ACCESS_DURATION